What is a Progressive Web App? Complete Guide to PWAs

 featured article thumbnail

-But what exactly is a progressive web app, and why are major brands like Pinterest, Starbucks, and Uber adopting this technology?
-This comprehensive guide explains everything you need to know about PWAs, from basic concepts to advanced capabilities.
+But what exactly is a PWA, and why do major brands like Pinterest, Starbucks, and Uber use them?
+This guide covers everything you need to know, from basics to advanced features.

 What is a Progressive Web App?

-A progressive web app (PWA) is a web application that uses modern web technologies to deliver an app-like experience directly through a browser.
-Unlike traditional websites, PWAs can work offline, send push notifications, and be installed on a user's device—all without requiring users to download anything from an app store.
+A progressive web app (PWA) is a web app built with modern web tools that feels like a native app in the browser.
+PWAs can work offline, send push notifications, and be added to a user's home screen.
+No app store download is needed.

 PWAs bridge the gap between web and native apps by offering: